Mechanism Design for Decentralized Risk Detection: Strict Propriety, Network Coalitions, and the Backfiring Mandat: Competition, Welfare, and the Backfiring Mandate

 \section{Competition, Welfare, and the Backfiring Mandate}

 We now analyze how competitive pressure among banks interacts with detection incentives, following the approach of \textcite{bao2017could} in modeling how competition shapes banks' compliance behavior.
-The key insight is that detection investment imposes customer-facing costs (monitoring delays, false-positive freezes, privacy concerns) that can disadvantage a bank relative to less vigilant competitors, creating incentives to underinvest in compliance.
+The key insight is that detection investment imposes customer-facing costs such as monitoring delays, false-positive freezes, and privacy concerns, which can disadvantage a bank relative to less vigilant competitors, creating incentives to underinvest in compliance.

 Consider $m$ banks competing for depositors.
 Depositor $j$'s utility from bank $i$ is: